chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

         "schema_version": "2.0.0",
         "title": "Analysis of 8 datasets of healthy and diseased mouse heart", "X_normalization": "CPM",
-        "X_approximate_distribution": "normal"
+        "X_approximate_distribution": "normal",
+        "default_embedding": "X_umap"
     }
 }
 ```

 ### Other Corpora fields

 All other Corpora schema fields will be encoded into a CXG using the conventions defined in the [Corpora Schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/schema.md).
-For example, fields in `AnnData.obs` will be encoded in the CXG `obs`array as defined [above](#obs-and-var).
+For example, fields in `AnnData.obs` will be encoded in the CXG `obs` array as defined [above](#obs-and-var).

-### Compatibility with CXG 0.1.0
+### Compatibility with CXG 0.1

+*NOTE: As of 2021-09-29, there are still CXG 0.1 files in existence, but these should be
+replaced with CXG 0.2.0 files in the "near future".
+Production CXG 0.1 files exist only in the `cellxgene-data-wrangling-prod` S3 bucket, and do not appear in cellxgene Data Portal.*

 For CXG v0.1.0 files that were created from [Corpora Schema 1.1.0](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md) H5AD files, the following WILL apply: